-I arrived at the starting point on Santa Cruz where my trip started out by trying to coax the famous giant turtle, Lonely George, out of hiding so I and the other tourist paparazzi could photograph him.
+I arrived at the starting point on Santa Cruz, where my trip started out with trying to coax the famous giant turtle, Lonely George, out of hiding so I and the other tourist paparazzi could photograph him.
 But he was nowhere to be found.
 He had had enough of gringos flashing lights in his face.
-Disheartened we found some of his cousins eating and took photos of them instead.
+Disheartened, we found some of his cousins eating and took photos of them instead.
 Heading back to the boat, we had our tour introduction, welcome drinks, and dinner before hoisting anchor and setting off into the sunset.

-Itinerary wise, our days were pretty much the same.
+Itinerary-wise, our days were each pretty much the same.
 In the morning, we would anchor and set off on a hike before it got too hot.
 We would go looking for birds, reptiles, and different types of plants.
 I was amazed by the diversity of land here.
-In the lowlands you can find an almost scrubland like landscape to the islands yet in the higher hills- tall trees and jungle.
+In the lowlands you can find an almost scrubland-like landscape, yet in the higher hills, there were tall trees and jungle.
 I often went from desert to jungle on the same island.

-- Seeing Reef Sharks.
-(We saw about 7 sharks swimming together.)
+- Seeing reef sharks.
+(We saw about seven sharks swimming together.)

 - Spotting sea turtles throughout the trip.

-- On our last night, dolphins swam with the boat and seemed to glow in the dark because of the phosphorus (a luminescent algae) breaking over them.
+- On our last night, dolphins swam with the boat and seemed to glow in the dark because of the phosphorus (luminescent algae) breaking over them.
 They even did some flips.
 Perfect ending.

-Gap Adventures was the first company I ever traveled with and it was that first tour that gave me the travel bug.
+Gap Adventures was the first company I ever traveled with, and it was that first tour that gave me the travel bug.
 I have a special affinity for them and have never had a bad tour with them.
 This tour was no exception.
 In terms of what Gap could control, I found the boat to be well kept.
-The interior was clean, comfortable, and the rooms were spacious.
+The interior was clean and comfortable, and the rooms were spacious.
 My bed was made every day.
 The bathroom was cleaned.
-The food was quite good and the last night we even got wine with dinner.
-Plus, they had snack time twice a day (mini pizza!) and it made me feel like a kid coming in from play time.
+The food was quite good, and the last night we even got wine with dinner.
+Plus, they had snack time twice a day (mini pizza!) and it made me feel like a kid coming in from playtime.
 Our guide spoke fluent English and was very knowledgeable.

-However, I have history with Gap and even if there was something I didn’t like, I’d still take them again.
+However, I have history with Gap, and even if there was something I didn’t like, I’d still take them again.
 What I love to know on these trips is what other people think.
-After all, would they take a Gap tour again?
-Most of the others had been recommended the company by friends (always a good sign) and, like me, had enjoyed the tour leader, the food, and the accommodation.
+Would they take a Gap tour again?
+Most of the others had the company recommended to them by friends (always a good sign) and, like me, enjoyed the tour leader, the food, and the accommodation.
 No one had anything really negative to say.
-So when I ask “would you take a Gap tour again?” and everyone says yes then I know Gap is still doing it right.
+So when I ask “Would you take a Gap tour again?” and everyone says yes, then I know Gap is still doing it right.

-On a trip like the Galapagos Islands, there isn’t much to write about.
-How many synonyms can I put for “beautiful” and “stunning.”
+On a trip like the Galápagos Islands, there isn’t much to write about.
+How many synonyms can I put for “beautiful” and “stunning”?
 This is why I started this series with photos.
-The beauty of the islands speak for themselves.
+The beauty of the islands speaks for itself.
 And so I’ll finish by saying go back to the pictures and see for yourself why everyone loves this place.